A Real Time Processing System for Big Data in Astronomy: Applications to HERA: Long Term Storage and Data Transfer: The Librarian

 \subsection{Searches}

 The Librarian is equipped with a simple search framework.
 Besides allowing human users to explore the Librarian data holdings, the search infrastructure is also intended to be a useful building block for system automation tasks, such as the ``standing order'' system which moves data between sites.
+Standing orders are defined in terms of search queries and evaluated periodically (typically a few times per hour).
+Files that match the search criteria for standing orders are added to a list of transfers to be performed.
+This mechanism allows for automatic data transfer between, e.g., the on-site Librarian and the one at NRAO, as shown diagrammatically in Figure~\ref{fig:qmaster}.

-Librarian searches are expressed as JSON documents that are transcribed into SQL queries.
-Searches are represented in the JSON as trees of clauses composed using standard boolean operations.
-Most search clauses map directly into SQL \texttt{SELECT} terms: for instance, a \texttt{"name-like"} JSON term becomes \texttt{name LIKE} in the resulting SQL.
+Searches in the Librarian are expressed as JSON documents that are transcribed into SQL queries.
+Searches are represented in the JSON document as trees of clauses composed using standard boolean operations.
+Most search clauses map directly into SQL \texttt{SELECT} terms: for instance, a \texttt{"name-like"} JSON term is translated by the Librarian's search API into a \texttt{name LIKE} query in the resulting SQL.
 Searches may query the Librarian's tables of files, observations, or observing sessions.
 Search results for file queries can yield structured file metadata, lists of file names, or lists of file instances.
 For HERA, these metadata include the time and duration of individual observations, which ``observing session'' an individual observation belongs to, and the local sidereal time of an observation.

 Certain search clauses can be fairly expensive to evaluate.
-For instance, one can search on the number of files associated with a given observing session, which is useful for automating checks for serious failures in the data-taking system.
+For instance, one can search on the number of files associated with a given observing session, which is useful for automating checks for serious failures in the data recording system.
 The Librarian computes this number on-the-fly every time that it is needed, performing a query on its backing database that must join over the tables of files, observations, and observing sessions.
-While there is ample room to improve this implementation, the performance of this approach has been satisfactory thus far.